indraneelpradhan1997/Advance_Regression_UpGrad/Readme.md

 > - A folder containing images used (Visualisations are my own, picture is from Unsplash)
 > - The data set `train.csv`
 > - The data dictionary `datainfo.txt`
-> - Answers to the Subjective Questions in pdf format `SubjectiveQuestions.pdf`
+> - Answers to the Subjective Questions in pdf format `Upgrad_Advance Regression.pdf`

 ## Table of Contents